 We see these friends a lot, but we often don’t really know them very well.
 We chat about day-to-day events, but don’t go any deeper.
 They might even be in the middle of a divorce and not tell us about it.

-Many of the activities we undertake with such friends are not possible – or are severely hampered – during these difficult times of Covid.
+Many of the activities we undertake with such friends were not possible – or were severely hampered – by Covid.
 You might keep in touch with some of them by phone or email, but that would be it.

 In contrast, you probably have other friends who you tell your problems to and listen to theirs.
 They understand your character and the deeper recesses of your mind – and vice versa.

 You tend to see them on a one-to-one basis, at least some of the time, so you can have more intimate discussions.

 These friends, whether you do or don’t do things with them, have an importance well beyond the amount of time you spend with them.
 You may not even see them for years, but the telephone, email and, nowadays, Zoom enable you to keep up to date.

 And when you do meet up with them, even after a long break, the connection is so deep that you talk with them as if you had done so yesterday.
 Uncannily, you pick up where you last left off.

 Indeed, you may not bother with the usual niceties (the weather, a minor cold, small irritations), but go straight to the important stuff about what is going on emotionally for you.

 It is to these friends that we go when we are worried about something or need to make an important decision.
 They know us, care about us deeply and always have our best interests in mind.